nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 3a1.
 TutorsPet shows an error message.

       Use case resumes at step 2.

+**Use case: Display a student contact details**

+**MSS**

+1. User requests to list student contacts.
+2. TutorsPet shows a list of student contacts.
+3. User requests to display a specific student contact from the list.
+4. TutorsPet display the specified student contact in the details panel.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty

+  Use case ends.

+* 3a.
+The given index of the student contact in the list is invalid.

+  * 3a1.
+TutorsPet shows an error message.

+    Use case resumes from step 2.

 **Use case: Search for a student contact**